Lab 6: Visualizing categorical data with D3

 });

 return project.title.includes(query); by itself would have actually worked fine, since if the query is "", then every project title contains it anyway.
-However, there is no reason to do extra work if we don’t have to.
+However, there is no reason to let Svelte do extra computations if we don’t have to.

 For the filtering to re-run whenever the query changes, we need to make it a reactive statement by using the $: prefix: